 The Reality & Importance of the Sales Pipeline

-For starters, you might be wondering why a marketing agency is talking about growing a sales pipeline.
+Now you might be wondering why a marketing agency is talking about growing or lengthening the height of a sales pipeline.
 Isn’t that the job of sales?
 Yes and no.

 YES — In one sense, the new business pipeline is owned and reported on by your sales team.
 Deals won.
 Deals lost.
 Size of opportunity.
 Etc.

-NO — But we believe that marketing and sales both play a complementary role in the revenue function of a business.
-They certainly ought not to be competitors.
+NO — But we believe marketing and sales both play a complementary role in the revenue function of a business.
+They certainly shouldn’t be competitors.
 Therefore, effective marketing must have a positive impact on the sales pipeline, even if that effect is indirect.
 More on that in a second.

-In fact, I might even say that the sales team fills the pipeline, but the marketing team should grow the pipeline.
+In fact, we might even say the sales team fills the pipeline, but the marketing team should grow the pipeline.

-Consider this common scenario: The sales team works hard in 1st Quarter to work through their target prospects in search of leads, referrals, and new business.
-At some point, there are so many opportunities in the pipeline that it’s ‘all hands on deck’ to see those deals turn into contracts.
+Consider this common scenario: The sales team works hard in Q1 to work through their target prospects in search of leads, referrals, and new business.
+At some point, there are so many opportunities in the pipeline that it’s ‘all hands on deck’ to turn those deals into contracts.

 How Marketing Fuels Future Pipeline Growth

 As previously mentioned, marketing and sales are complementary functions for the purpose of revenue growth.
-Marketing is unique in that it can do work that pays dividends in 9 months, 12 months, 18 months that slowly matures over time.
+Marketing is unique in that it can do work that pays dividends in nine months, 12 months, 18 months — work that slowly matures over time.
 Sales doesn’t typically have the luxury of living that far in the future.

-To be specific, here are 2 ways Marketing Grows the Future Pipeline:
+To be specific, here are two ways Marketing Grows the Future Pipeline:

-If you are only working with prospects who have expressed an interest in buying, the reality is, you aren’t talking to the rest of your prospects who will likely buy at some point.
-Not marketing to the top of the funnel signals danger for your future pipeline.
+If you are working only with prospects who have expressed an interest in buying, the reality is, you aren’t talking to the rest of your prospects who will likely buy at some point.
+Not talking to the top of the funnel signals danger for your future pipeline.
 It makes you overly dependent on deals that come to you.

 Marketing to your prospect who isn’t currently searching for your solution requires a different approach.
 It isn’t “Buy Now” or “Schedule a Demo.”

-Marketing to the top of the funnel involves targeted messaging about the issues that your prospect is facing, for which they haven’t started looking for a solution yet.
-It may be that they don’t even consider it a problem yet.
-Or possibly, they have accepted a challenge as the new normal.
+Marketing to the top of the funnel involves targeted messaging about the issues your prospect is facing — issues they haven’t tried to solve yet or issues they don’t even think of as problems yet.
+They may have accepted a challenge as the new normal.

 Marketing grows a bigger pipeline by establishing your brand with a larger number of prospects on a consistent basis.
-This is work that sales isn’t really able to do.
+This is work that sales can’t really do.
 This is why growing companies have fully functioning sales and marketing functions in the business.